Also available in PDF: McMurtry Investment Report Portfolio – August 2022

 US Corporate Debt Spreads

-As of August 5, 2021, Baa rated US corporate bond spreads relative to 10-year US Treasuries actually widened very slightly by five basis points to 1.95%, compared to the same time last month This modest rise is not a sign of an impending recession.
+As of August 4, 2022, Baa rated US corporate bond spreads relative to 10-year US Treasuries actually declined by 9 basis points to 2.32%.
+This does not indicate any immediate panic in the US economy.

 Covid – 19 Health Stats

 Covid cases in North America are gradually improving and this is resulting in the removal of most lockdowns.
 The Chinese situation is much more complicated with lockdowns continuing.

 The recent market rebound has caused the Forward PE of the S&P 500 to rise back up to 17.4 times from 16.1 times last month.

 Central Bank Monetary Policy

 It is obvious to me that the US Federal Reserve was much too late in increasing interest rates to stop domestic inflationary pressures.
 Contrary to what many believe, the Federal Reserve is very unlikely to stop their hawkish approach until there are clear signs that inflation is peaking.
 They are much more worried about the level of inflation than the negative repercussions on the economy from higher interest rates.

 As a result of the persistently high inflationary pressures combined with strong employment growth in the US, I am maintaining the same high cash levels and low equity weights as last month.
 Should the equity market retest its recent lows once again, having a higher cash weight will be most helpful in reducing portfolio volatility.